znields/search-queue/README.md

 ## Use Cases

-In general, Search Queue is a great for anyone who needs to make many Google searches.
+In general, Search Queue is great for anyone who needs to make many Google searches.
 A few specific examples of how it might be used are as follows:

 #### 1. Analysis